anoopka1739/anoopka1739/README.md

-- 👋 Hi, I’m @anoopka1739
+- 👋 Hi, I’m Anoop K A
-- 👀 I’m interested in ...
+- 👀 I’m interested in Devops Tools & Automation
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Kubernetes
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Devops Projects
-- 📫 How to reach me ...
+- 📫 How to reach me anoop.kandampadath@gmail.com

 <!---
 anoopka1739/anoopka1739 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.